saezlab/reactors/README.md

 ## Disclaimer

-This library was written in Rust by GPT-5.2-Codex and Gemini 3 Pro.
+This library was written in Rust using GPT-5.2-Codex and Gemini 3 Pro models.

 ## License